stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 Now we get into how the args work.
 This immediately gets into parsing and matching, since that's the whole point of verb args.
 These topics deserve a section of their own, and I hope to find time to write it.
 However, you can't really do any moocoding without some arg basics, so here's a short primer meant to give you just sufficient info to get started.

-In moo programming, "arguments" generally refers to the somewhat Zork-like command-line parser, though "@args" refers to the verb arguments.
+In moo programming, "arguments" generally refers to the somewhat Zork-like command-line parser that players routinely use to interact with the MOO world.  "@args" refers to the verb arguments.

-When somebody types an interactive moo command, like "look at objectname", which ends up making your verb code run, any arguments included in that interactice command (called the invocation) will be stored in a list.
-That list will be automatically available to your verb code, stored in a variable named "args".
+When somebody types an interactive moo command, like "look at objectname", which ends up making your verb code run, the text they typed gets fed to a piece of the MOO server called the command line parser.
+The command line parser looks at the text and looks at the objects around the player and breaks up the text (which is called parsing) into pieces (which are then called arguments).
+Those arguments will be automatically available to your verb code, stored in a list variable named "args".
 In your verb code, usually one of the first things you do is use the @ sign (i.e. @args) to expand that list.
 So "@args" became moo coder shorthand for referring to the parsed verb argument list.

-**Note:** _args is what is called a "context variable".
+**Note:** _args is what is called a "context variable", meaning the moo automatically provides it to your verb as part of the context in which the verb runs.
 There are some other standard context variables, some of them are discussed in the following paragraphs._

-Command-line arguments consist of three elements, (after the verbname) e.g.:
+Command-line arguments consist of three elements (after the verbname) e.g.:

+* verbname any in this
+* verbname this to any
-*   verbname any in this*   verbname this to any*   verbname any in any*   verbname none none none*   verbname any any any
+* verbname any in any
+* verbname none none none
+* verbname any any any

 And so forth.

-The "foo preposition bar" form gets automatically parsed by the MOO's command-line parser; it finds the verb name and argument structure that best matches, and invokes it.
+MOO's command line parser automatically parses the "foo preposition bar" form and tries to find the verb name and argument structure that best matches that, and invokes that verb.

-"this" is a string that matches of the object the verb is defined on, i.e. the object name or one of the object aliases (see note below on aliases).
+"this" is a string that matches the object the verb is defined on, i.e. the object name or one of the object aliases.

+**Note:** _Besides the object.name property, which just about every object in the moo db has, most objects also have object.aliases, which contains a list of alternative names for the object.
+These are also used by the arg parsing and object matching code._

-"any" is any string.
+"any" is any arbitrary string.
 It might match an object in the same location (room) or it might just be a string that the user arbitrarily chose.
 Your verb code has to decide what to do with that.

-**Note:** _Besides the object.name property, which just about every object in the moo db has, most objects also have object.aliases, which contains a list of alternative names for the object.
-These are also used by the arg parsing and object matching code._

 There are some rules for precedence - the parser will try to match to player:verbname() before trying player.location:verbname(), and so forth.

 ### Context Variables

 As mentioned above, the "args" variable is automatically available to any code inside a verb.
 The args variable contains a list of all of the arguments passed into the variable.
-Since it's so often immediately expanded with the @ sign, it's often referred to ind discussion as "@args".
+Since it's so often immediately expanded with the @ sign, it's often referred to in discussion as "@args".

 The args variable is one example of a "context variable".
 There are several of these super handy context variables.
 Besides the parser-related ocntext variables I'll get into below, there are:

-*   "this", contains the object reference for the object that the verb is defined on.*   "player", contains the object reference for whichever player started the current chain of execution, usually by invoking a verb interactively, using the command line.*   "here" and "me" aren't actually context variables, but they're customarily defined in your player.eval_env property for use with the eval command, both of which are discussed further below.
+* "this", contains the object reference for the object that the verb is defined on.
+* "player", contains the object reference for whichever player started the current chain of execution, usually by invoking a verb interactively, using the command line.
+* "here" and "me" aren't actually context variables, but they're customarily defined in your player.eval_env property for use with the eval command, both of which are discussed further below.

-**Note:** _player doesn't **always** contain the invoking player's object reference, there's a special built-in function named set_task_perms() that will set it to the verb owner's player object reference, or if the verb owner has wizard perms (player.wizard=1), can be used to set it to an arbitrary player.
+**Note:** _the "player" context variable doesn't **always** contain the invoking player's object reference, there's a special built-in function named set_task_perms() that will set it to the verb owner's player object reference, or if the verb owner has wizard perms (player.wizard=1), can be used to set it to an arbitrary player.
 This gets into tricky moo security topics, however.
 If you're curious about it, also see the built-in function callers()._

 Somewhat related to the topic, there're also several standard error or result code values that are available in verb code, much like the $ variable.
 These are mainly related to the built-in function typeof(), and are discussed a little in the section "Type Conversion" below.